 - BSE 5364: Stream Restoration

 Other Teaching and Advising

-I serve as the faculty advisor for the VT student branch of the American Society of Agricultural and Biological Engineers (ASABE).
-I also served as the Assistant Department Head for Undergraduate Studies for the BSE department during 2012-2018.
+I served as the Assistant Department Head for Undergraduate Studies for the BSE department during 2012-2018.

 The overarching goal of my research program is to protect and restore stream and wetland systems, with three major objectives: 1) to determine the fundamental processes involved in streambank erosion and to develop improved measurement devices and mathematical models to predict erosion rates; 2) to develop more accurate computational models and software for the design of wetland systems; and, 3) to develop methods to minimize the impact of urbanization on stream ecosystems.